 One of the things I hold most dear is my moral compass, my morals may not line up perfectly with “traditional” morals – and I know they don’t line up with modern “morals” – but as Heinlein said “I am free because I know that I alone am morally responsible for everything I do.
 I am free, no matter what rules surround me.
 If I find them tolerable, I tolerate them; if I find them too obnoxious, I break them.
 I am free because I know that I alone am morally responsible for everything I do.”

 This isn’t a political show – nor a talk show that deals in morality – it’s a prepper show – so how in the world does this apply to disaster preparedness?

-My moral code – creed – or precepts – are guides for action that make me who I am, and since the underlying foundation of who I am determines how I act – it is the reason I work so hard to be self-reliant, self-determining, to take responsibility for myself – why I choose to do things to protect my family instead of going the easy route.
+My moral code, precepts, are guides for action that make me who I am, and since the underlying foundation of who I am determines how I act.
+It is the reason I work so hard to be self-reliant, self-determining, to take responsibility for myself.
+This explains why I choose to do things to protect my family instead of going the easy route.

-My rules are why I spend so much time DIYing, why I choose to bug in rather than bug out, why I have guns, and why I don’t have a LOT of guns.
+My rules are why I spend so much time DIYing.
+It shows why I choose to bug in rather than bug out, why I have guns, and why I don’t have a LOT of guns.

 Frankly, my precepts are what make me, ME.
 While that has it’s faults, I am sharing my 27 precepts with you because I feel that some of them may help you prepare for disaster.

 I am interested to know if your principles are similar to mine, or how they differ – I am not looking to change my core beliefs, but I am interested in how and why people think as they do – as it helps me learn and grow as a prepper and a person.
 Please feel free to email me and share your thoughts on today’s podcast.

 The show is scheduled for Monday at 10pm central time at this link.

 If you cannot listen on Monday, you can always download the podcast for listening at your own leisure.